Kigumba: Economic activities

 Many women in the town engage in such activities as farming, road-side groceries, market vending, restaurants, hair care, and health care clinics.
 Men are mainly engaged in wholesale and retail merchandising, taxi driving and boda boda (motorcycle and bicycle) for-hire transportation.
 Increasingly, residents of Kigumba Town are employed in salaried and non-salaried positions at the district headquarters in Bweyale.

+Pollution

 Points of interest

 Masindi, the largest town in the sub-region, lies approximately 45 km, by road, to the southwest of Kigumba.
 The district headquarters at Kiryandongo, are located approximately 8 km, north of Kigumba.
 Located within the town itself is Kigumba Petroleum Institute (KPI), a tertiary institution of education belonging to the Ugandan government.
 The Institute occupies premises that formerly housed, Uganda Cooperative College, which has now relocated to the Eastern Ugandan town of Tororo.
 KPI has now been elevated to University status.
 Kigumba Central Market is the largest fresh-food market in town.
 Stanbic Bank (Uganda) Limited, the largest commercial bank in Uganda, by assets and branches, maintains a branch in Kigumba.